AStanveer/RAG_Pipeline/README.md

 # 📚 Enhanced RAG Document Q&A System

-A sophisticated multi-document RAG system I built for intelligent PDF analysis and question answering.
-This was my final year project demonstrating advanced document processing with AI.
+A multi-document RAG system I built for intelligent PDF analysis and question answering.

 ## ✨ What I Built